Effective strategies for employee retention in a competitive job market

 • Annualised hours

-• Offering above the minimum holiday entitlement
+• Offering enhanced holiday entitlement

 At Search, our recruitment solutions are designed to help attract and retain top talent.
-If you’re looking to grow your team, get in touch.
+If you're looking to grow your team, get in touch.
+For additional salary benchmarking and market insight, explore our latest benefits guide.